pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/terraform-provider-pipecd.md

 linkTitle: "PipeCD Terraform provider"
 weight: 9
 description: >
-  This page describes how to manage PipeCD resources with Terraform using terraform-module-pipecd.
+  This page describes how to manage PipeCD resources with Terraform using terraform-provider-pipecd.
 ---

-Besides using web UI and command line tool, PipeCD community also provides Terraform module, [terraform-module-pipecd](https://registry.terraform.io/providers/pipe-cd/pipecd/latest), which allows you to manage PipeCD resources.
+Besides using web UI and command line tool, PipeCD community also provides Terraform module, [terraform-provider-pipecd](https://registry.terraform.io/providers/pipe-cd/pipecd/latest), which allows you to manage PipeCD resources.
 This provider enables us to add, update, and delete PipeCD resources as  Infrastructure as Code (IaC).
 Storing resources as code in a version control system like Git repository ensures more reliability, security, and makes it more friendly for engineers to manage PipeCD resources with the power of Git leverage.

 ## Usage